FellowTraveler/Pocket-Flow-Framework/README.md

 The Pocket Flow Framework is one of the foundational abstractions behind **[PocketFlow](https://pocketflow.ai/)**, a platform designed to empower users to build custom AI workflows using natural language prompts.

 We began building this original framework internally in November.
-Recognizing its potential, we open-sourced the Python version in December (thank you **Zachary62** your contribution) and the TypeScript version in February to share our approach with the broader community.
+Recognizing its potential, we open-sourced the Python version in December and the TypeScript version in February to share our approach with the broader community.

 ## Why Pocket Flow Framework?